Oscar Wilde is credited with the quote “The cynic knows the price of everything and the value of nothing.”

 Speak to a group of marketing people and I’d bet that most of them would tell you that for something to be perceived as having a high “value for money” rating, it needs to either be either:

 Price is what you pay.
 Value is what you get.Value has little to do with price.
+A corkscrew is inexpensive to buy, but if you’re trying to get into a bottle of wine it has immense value.
+Similarly just because something costs more than its peers doesn’t mean it’s poor value.
 If it did, nobody would buy an Apple computer, or a BMW automobile, or an IWC watch.
 Every brand that exists today has ‘value’ to someone.

 The only reason that a product or service absolutely needs to be cheaper, or offer more for less, is when it is deemed to be a commodity.
-When it has no other inherent communicable “value” that its market would pay for, other than its price in relation to the competition.
+An item can be considered a commodity when it has no other inherent communicable “value” that its market would pay for, other than its price in relation to the competition.
+For example, I don’t care what brand of paperclips I buy.
+I’m just looking for the best deal.

-In order to prevent your business value from being commoditized, it’s essential to create value in the minds of your audience.
-Enough of a value that they’ll pay good money for your offering.
+Today, there’s no future in selling something perceived as a commodity.
+That space has been monopolized by the giant brands.
+In order to prevent your business value from being commoditized, it’s essential to position your product or services in a way that creates value in the minds of your audience.
+Enough value that they’ll pay good money for what you’re selling.

 It’s about creating a brand – the focus of companies like Apple, BMW, and IWC.